PathwayMerger/PathMe/README.rst

 How to Use
 ----------
-Before using PathMe, make sure you have installed and populated the `Bio2BEL HGNC <https://github.com/bio2bel/hgnc>`_ and `Bio2BEL ChEBI <https://github.com/bio2bel/chebi>`_ databases (Simple run:
-"python3 -m bio2bel_hgnc populate" and "python3 -m bio2bel_chebi populate") in your favourite terminal.
+Before using PathMe, make sure you have installed and populated the `Bio2BEL HGNC <https://github.com/bio2bel/hgnc>`_ and `Bio2BEL ChEBI <https://github.com/bio2bel/chebi>`_ databases (Simple run:"python3 -m bio2bel_hgnc populate" and "python3 -m bio2bel_chebi populate") in your favourite terminal.

 Each database has three main commands: ``download``, ``bel``, and ``summarize``: